 If you, or a loved one in our care, are looking to spiritual or religious consultation during your or their stay we recommend that you contact your religious/spiritual leader prior to a prolonged stay with us.
-On-call clergy are available in the event of an emergency.
+On-call clergy is available in the event of an emergency.
 Volunteer Chaplin services are available for patients and families and our Chapel is located just inside the main entrance.

 Phones, TV, and WiFi access

-Patient rooms are equipped with free WiFi, telephones (for local calls) and televisions.
+Patient rooms are equipped with free WiFi, telephones (for local calls), and televisions.